guanhonly/lightcache/README.md

 ```

 ## Limitations
 * Keys must be string and values must be bytes.
-Other types must marshaled to bytes to store in cache.
+Other types must be marshaled to bytes to store in cache.
-* Don't support callback functions for expiration, which many other caches did.
+* Callback function for expiration is not supported, which many other caches did.
 This is for light weight.
 * Atomicity and transaction are not supported.